Stealth aircraft: Reduced payload

 Fully stealth aircraft carry all fuel and armament internally, which limits the payload.
 By way of comparison, the F-117 carries only two laser- or GPS-guided bombs, while a non-stealth attack aircraft can carry several times more.
 This requires the deployment of additional aircraft to engage targets that would normally require a single non-stealth attack aircraft.
-This apparent disadvantage however is offset by the reduction in fewer supporting aircraft that are required to provide air cover, air-defense suppression and electronic counter measures, making stealth aircraft "force multipliers".
+This apparent disadvantage, however, is offset by the reduction in fewer supporting aircraft that are required to provide air cover, air-defense suppression and electronic counter measures, making stealth aircraft "force multipliers".

 Sensitive skin

 Stealth aircraft often have skins made with radiation-absorbent materials (RAMs).
 Some of these contain carbon black particles, while some contain tiny iron spheres.
-There are many materials used in RAMs, and some are classified, particularly the materials that specific aircraft use.
+There are many materials used in RAMs, however generally the specifics as to the composition of the materials are classified.

 Cost of operations

 Stealth aircraft are usually expensive to develop and manufacture.
 For example, the B-2 Spirit is many times more expensive to manufacture and support than conventional bomber aircraft.
 The B-2 program cost the U.S. Air Force almost $45 billion.